ankicommunity/anki-sync-server-rs/README.md

 ### build from source
 1. make sure Rust and its toolchains are installed. follow [this link](https://www.rust-lang.org/tools/install) using rustup to install.
-3. run build command
+2. clone our repo and enter into the folder, run build command `cargo build --release`
-`cargo install ankisyncd`
 ## Setting up Anki

 #### Anki 2.1(install add-on from ankiweb)